 On March 7, 2012, a tax clearance certificate was issued by the CRA in connection with all taxation years ended on or prior to December 31, 2010.
 On March 12, 2012, Revenu Québec issued an equivalent certificate authorizing the distribution of property up to \$500 million.
-ACE does not expect to incur income tax liabilities for the taxation years ended December 31, 2011 and beyond, or to incur any tax liabilities for other taxes over and above amounts incurred in the ordinary course of business.
+ACE does not expect to incur income tax liabilities for the taxation years ended December 31, 2011 and beyond.
+On August 21, 2015, ACE received a tax clearance certificate from the CRA in connection with all taxation years ended on or prior to December 31, 2013.